 The following pragmas are only useful if you are converting to C#:

-ConvertOnErrorGoto forces the generation of try-catch block, even if they aren’t fully equivalent to the original VB6 code.
-(It’s your responsibility checking that the difference doesn’t negatively impact on the way C# code behaves.)
+CSharpOption ConvertOnErrorGoto forces the generation of try-catch block, even if they aren’t fully equivalent to the original VB6 code. (it’s your responsibility checking that the difference doesn’t negatively impact on the way C# code behaves.)

 Not all the runtime errors can be avoided or fixed by means of the above pragmas,